stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 2.5.1 =
+* Fix js error (variable not defined) introduced in 2.5.
+* Fix "delete occurrence" from admin calendar not working.
+* Recompiled .po files (should fix some text not being translated).

 = 2.5 =
 * iCal import can now import HTML descriptions.